 Preparing for Winter Starts Now

-Five tips to make sure your feed room and hayloft are ready for winter
+Here are five tips to make sure your feed room and hayloft are ready for winter.

 1. Clean out your feed room.

 A clean feed room will help to reduce feed losses due to insect and rodent damage.
 It will also give you more room to store and properly manage your feed, hay, and supplements.

 2. Stockpile concentrates (sweet feed and pellets).